arvindmehairjan/gw2-event-timer/README.md

 # TODO
-- Add the bosses/events of the expansions/living seasons (EoD, SoTo IBS)
+- Add the bosses/events of the expansions/living seasons (SoTo)
-- Add about/license
 - Configure pipeline with github actions
 - Dockerize
 - Deploy on netlify